syseleven/puppet-restic/REFERENCE.md

 ### <a name="restic"></a>`restic`

-Module to manage restic repositories.
+Module to manage restic repositories via systemd service/timer.
-Supported features:
-  - initialize a Restic repository
-  - create a backup to S3 Restic repository
-  - restore a backup from S3 Restic repository
-  - forget backup snapshots in a S3 Restic repository

 #### Parameters